BraxB/team_generator/README.md

 <a id='Installation'></a>

-1. Download the repo to your local machine, 2.
-Run npm install to get any necessary dependencies
+1. Download the repo to your local machine
+2. Run npm install to get any necessary dependencies

 ## Usage

 <a id='Usage'></a>

-1. Run the code in your terminal using node index.js, 2.
-Answer all prompts to create team members, 3.
-When you have all team members created, select "the gang's all here" and your html should be created
+1. Run the code in your terminal using node index.js
+2. Answer all prompts to create team members
+3. When you have all team members created, select "the gang's all here" and your html should be created

 ## Contributing